-The iconic Popeye the Sailor, appeared in his first eponymously titled cartoon, on this date.
-(Kids, Betty's not wearing a bra - so avert your eyes.)
+The iconic Popeye the Sailor, appeared in his first eponymous titled cartoon, on this date.
+(Kids, Betty, who is probably underage in this film, is not wearing a bra - so avert your eyes.)

 Popeye's appearance is based on that of a fighter named Francis "Rocky" Fiegel whom his creator, Elzie Segar, used to know.
 Because of this, a tombstone was put on his hitherto unmarked grave in 1996.
 Segar paid Fiegel a small fee for the use of his likeness, as he was still alive when Popeye first appeared.

 July 14 1789 -

 Paris was not a happy city in 1789.
 Paris has never been an especially happy city, especially for those who don't speak French, but in that fateful year, it was especially grouchy.
 And it wasn't just the city, but the whole country.
 All of France was being cranky and irritable, and all the other countries were like, "What?"

 Finally the queen said they should eat cake and the nation snapped.
 The people rose up in protest and, it being time for the French Revolution, they stormed the Bastille (Bastille) on July 14, 1789.

 A mob of 20,000 people storms Bastille Prison in Paris, killing its personnel and freeing all seven prisoners incarcerated therein: four forgers, an accomplice to murder, the Marquis de Sade (yes that guy), and an insane Irishman.
 The warden was decapitated and his head carried around on a pike.
 So begins the French Revolution.